JochLAin/webpack-turnkey/README.md

 # webpack-symfony

-## Webpack configuration file for Symfony project - turnkey
+## Webpack configuration - turnkey

 ### How it works